-In September, The Office of Intercultural Affairs, Global Engagement Office, and Confucius Classroom work together to present a celebration of Asian culture on campus.
+In September, the Office of Intercultural Affairs and Confucius Classroom work together to present a celebration of Asian culture on campus.
 The Mid-Autumn Festival, also known as the “Moon Festival,” is one of the most important Chinese holidays and is celebrated by many Asian cultures.
 Some activities include tea ceremony demonstrations, paper cutting, lantern making, and cultural food samplings, which include mooncakes.

 Each semester, The Office of Intercultural Affairs offers an opportunity for open discussion on issues of cultural diversity.
 Each dialogue focuses on the sharing and learning of personal perspectives and experiences.
 The event promotes an open atmosphere to explore and express the cultural issues faced by our society and world today.
 Some Diversity Dialogues include, Black Lives Matter, Freedom of Speech, Why We Immigrate, and Interracial & Multicultural Relationships in Today’s Society.

 The student ethnic groups plan this event at the beginning of the year to welcome new members and celebrate the different cultures that Asbury represents.
 For more information, visit: